2027 Pan American Games

-The 2027 Pan American Games (Juegos Panamericanos de 2027), officially the XX Pan American Games (XX Juegos Panamericanos) and commonly known as Lima 2027, is an upcoming international multi-sport event governed by the Panam Sports Organization. from 16 July to 1 August.
-It will be held for the second time in Peru's capital, Lima eight years after hosting the 2019 Pan American Games.
+The 2027 Pan American Games (Juegos Panamericanos de 2027), officially the XX Pan American Games (XX Juegos Panamericanos) and commonly known as Lima 2027, is an upcoming international multi-sport event governed by the Panam Sports Organization.
+It will be held from 23 July to 8 August in Lima, the capital of Peru, eight years after the city hosted the 2019 Pan American Games.

 Barranquilla, Colombia was initially announced as the host in August 2021.
 However, the city was stripped of its hosting rights in January 2024 after the country's Ministry of Sports failed to meet contractual obligations, as well as financial reasons.

 Bidding process

 First selection

 The bidding process to determine the host of the 2027 Pan American Games was to begin in January 2021.
 However, in July 2021, the president of Panam Sports Neven Ilic confirmed that the bidding process would be postponed until January 2022.
 The deadline to submit bids for the event was 15 November 2021.